rxian/stock-matcher/README.md

 # quickselect-stock

 ## scraper data docs
-The data we scrape will be formatted as a csv in the following format:
+The stock market data we have scraped is courtesy of the IEX API.
+The fields we care about are as followed and will be formatted as a csv in the following format:

 | symbol | date | open | close | high | low | volume | market cap |
 |:------:|:----:|:----:|:-----:|------|-----|--------|------------|